In this post, we are going to provide you with EVERYTHING you need to simplify med math.

 Also, keep in mind that rounding is important when calculating these drip rates because you can’t give a fraction of a drop.
 Your instructor should have specifications for how this will be done for your exams (up, down, what to round it to).

 First, you must know the kind of tubing you’re dealing with so you know the drop rate.
-How many drips per milliliter are we talking here?
+How many drips per milliliter are we talking about here?
 15 gtts/ml?
 20 gtt/ml?
 30 gtt/ml?
 This information should be given to you in the question..

 Next, you take your volume (in milliliters) and divide it by the time (in minutes).